microsoft/rag-experiment-accelerator/README.md

 }
 ```

+> NOTE: When changing the config, remember to change both the `config.sample.json` (the example config to be copied by others) and the [Github actions config file](.github/workflows/config.json) to be used by tests on CI.

 ## Description of embedding models config

 `embedding_models` is an array containing the configuration for the embedding models to use.
 Embedding model `type` must be `azure` for Azure OpenAI models and `sentence-transformer` for HuggingFace sentence transformer models.